Oct 25, 2017

-Stress is a chronic disease, an aberration of the all to well-known fight or flight response of our nervous systems, an inheritance from more a dangerous, yet slower time, when life was more predictable in many ways, when the instant response to immediate danger meant difference between survival and death.
+Stress is a chronic disease, an aberration of the all to well-known fight or flight response of our nervous systems, an inheritance from more a dangerous, yet slower time when life was more predictable in many ways when the instant response to immediate danger meant the difference between survival and death.

 But the nature of such dangers have evolved much faster than the natural evolution of humankind would have been able to follow.
 The danger of losing a job, not being able to pay the bills, having to speak in front of people, being rejected by society or peers, finding out unpleasant truths, or just manoeuvring in the “politics” of a large corporation we work for, represent more psychological or existential dangers, than physical threats.
 Yet our bodies will react the same.